Stop putting it off, will you?

-Now MailChimp do not allow you to use affiliate links in your emails.
+Now MailChimp does not allow you to use affiliate links in your emails.

 But, that's not a problem (yet).

-The idea here is that you can start building a list and get into the habit of sending emails, adding sign up boxes and interacting with your audience.
+The idea here is that you can start building a list and get into the habit of sending emails, adding a signup boxes, and interacting with your audience.

 Then when you get over the 100/200 person mark, you can swap to a bigger mailing list that does allow you to send affiliate links, like Aweber.